joshlang/lets-encrypt-azure/docs/Setup.md

 The modified pipeline should now execute successfully in your account.

-Alternatively you can execute the same steps manually from your machine using Az powershell module and Visual Studio by following each step in the github action manually (in short: build, publish & deploy azure function to the azure infrastructure defined in the [ARM template](../deploy/deploy.json)).
+Alternatively you can execute the same steps manually from your machine using Az powershell module and Visual Studio by following each step in the github action manually (in short: build, publish & deploy azure function to the azure infrastructure defined in the [bicep template](../deploy.bicep)).

 ## Configure